 - Before you can store an item with Vanderbilt University Police Department, a storage form shall be filled out and presented in person to the Records Unit during business hours.
 Download the safekeeping storage form here

-- Once all documentation is completed, bring your sporting equipment, unloaded and secured inside a carrying case (case may not be locked), to the lobby of the Vanderbilt University Police Department Headquarters building at 111 28th Avenue South.
+- Once all documentation is completed, bring your sporting equipment, unloaded and inside a carrying case (case may not be locked), to the lobby of the Vanderbilt University Police Department Headquarters building at 111 28th Avenue South.

 - You will need your Vanderbilt photo ID and valid driver’s license.

 - After business hours, the communications office will call for an officer to assist you with the check in process.